Camelia Suleiman: Academic career

 In 2017, Suleiman published 'The Politics of Arabic in Israel: A Sociolinguistic Analysis' which explores the contradictory position of Arabic being both an official language and at the same time marginalized in Israel.
 She concludes that 'while Palestinians lost their inheritance of the land, which has resulted in a century of political conflict, the Arabs inheritance of the Arabic language in Israel, while much less visible as a conflict, does not lack the same political intensity' (p.
 206).

 In 2011, Suleiman published Language and Identity in the Israel-Palestine Conflict: The Politics of Self-Perception.
 She drew upon her background in linguistic analysis to examine "the interplay of language and identity, feminism and nationalism, and how the concepts of spatial and temporal boundaries affect self-perception."
 In writing the book, she interviewed peace activists from a variety of backgrounds, including Palestinians with Israeli citizenship, Jewish Israelis, and Palestinians from Ramallah (who hold Jordanian passports).
 The book provided "vital first-hand analysis of the [Israel-Palestine] conflict and its impact upon both Israelis and Palestinians."
 Her earlier publications received media coverage, such as her work on the political styles of Bill and Hillary Clinton (co-authored with Daniel C. O'Connell) and a comparative work on the styles of Barack Obama, Madeleine Albright, Colin Powell, Condoleezza Rice, and Bill and Hillary Clinton (also co-authored with Daniel C. O'Connell).

-Suleiman's third book Arabic between State and Nation: Israel, the Levant and Diaspora is published with Sussex Press (Distributed in the US by the University of Chicago Press), November 2022.
+Suleiman's third book Arabic between State and Nation: Israel, the Levant and Diaspora is published with Sussex Press (Imprint of Liverpool University Press), November 2022.